US opens more distance in worldwide race against coronavirus

 Japan also saw a rapid resurgence of infections just three months before it’s scheduled to host the Olympics.
 The country’s western metropolis of Osaka reported over 1,200 new infections Thursday, its highest since the pandemic began.
 A top ruling party official suggested the possibility of canceling the games if the infections make it impossible.

+“As a medical professional, I am concerned,” Turner told the St. Joseph News-Press.
+“We would like to see more folks getting vaccinated.
+Even if they had COVID, we still recommend vaccination.”

+More than a third of the world’s deaths have occurred in three countries — the United States, Mexico and Brazil, where a total of more than 1.1 million have perished.
+The virus is claiming about 12,000 lives each day.

-The decision to suspend the use of the Johnson & Johnson vaccine due to preliminary reports of rare blood clots has left South Africa without any shots in its battle against an aggressive coronavirus variant.
+The recent decision to suspend the use of the Johnson & Johnson vaccine due to preliminary reports of rare blood clots left South Africa without any shots in its battle against an aggressive coronavirus variant.
 South Africa has more than 1.5 million confirmed cases of COVID-19, including at least 53,000 deaths, representing more than 30% of all the confirmed cases in Africa’s 54 countries.

 Meanwhile, Germany’s health ministry announced that the country administered a national record of more than 738,000 vaccine shots Wednesday, though authorities also warned that hospitals were seeing a dramatic rise in coronavirus patients.